Momentum-Team-19/django-music-merrick-vogt/README.md

 # Django Music Collection 🎵

-Create an application to keep track of all the music albums you own.
+Create an application to keep track of all the music playlists you own.
 You can choose whatever fields you think an album should have, but it should have at least these three:

 - title
 - artist